javierlopezdeancos/stipendivm/README.md

-# Stripe Payments Demo - Go Server
+# Stipendivm, the Quantvm stripe payments go server

-This demo uses a simple [Echo](https://echo.labstack.com/) application as the server.
+This server uses a simple [Echo](https://echo.labstack.com/) application as the server.

 ## Payments Integration